-Score explanation: The new Planetary Health Module IV- "Vector-Borne Disease" addresses in depth how climate change impacts the prevalence, incidence, and distribution of these diseases.
+Score explanation: The Planetary Health Module "Vector-Borne Disease" addresses in depth how climate change impacts the prevalence, incidence, and distribution of these diseases.
 There are several slides on the changing distribution of Lyme disease, Dengue fever, Malaria, Hantavirus, and West Nile virus.
 It makes a clear point to address shifting geographic burdens of vector-borne disease, as well as discussing surveillance and early warning systems in place.
+This year a live lecture was given by Dr. Joanna Breems to accompany this module, which covered many of these topics and included patient cases to work through.

 There are also several lectures as part of the Microbiology and Infectious Disease curriculum thread that address climate change.
-These include the first-year lecture "Micro-ID Review", and second year lecture "Spirochetes" given by Dr. Joanna Breems as well as a second-year lecture from Dr. Niranjan Bhat titled "Rickettsia and Arthropod-Borne Viruses".
+These include the first-year lecture "Micro-ID Review", and second year lecture "Spirochetes" given by Dr. Breems as well as a second-year lecture from Dr. Niranjan Bhat titled "Rickettsia and Arthropod-Borne Viruses".
 Therefore, this is the planetary health topic best integrated throughout the curriculum.

-5. Does your medical school curriculum address the respiratory health effects of climate change and air pollution?
-This topic was explored in depth by the core curriculum.
-This topic was briefly covered in the core curriculum.
-This topic was covered in elective coursework.
-This topic was not covered.
+1.5.
+Does your medical school curriculum address the respiratory health effects of climate change and air pollution?